ArtKelly/AWSNotes/AWS-SolutionsArchitect/Chapters/EC2.md

 	- For applications  that have a small number o f critical instances that should be kept separate from each other.
 - Partition
 	- Each partition group has its own set of racks.
 Each rack has its own network and power source.
+- A cluster placement group can't span multiple availability zones, whereas, a spread placement group and partition placement group can.
+- Only certain types of instances can be launched in a placement group (Compute optimised, GPU, Memory optimised, storage optimised)
+- AWS recommends homogenous instances within cluster placement groups
+- You can't merge placement groups
+- You can move an existing instance into a placement group.
+Before you move the instance, the instance must be in the stopped state.
+You can move or remove an instance using the AWS Cli or an AWS SDK, but you can't do it via the console yet.

+### Solving licensing issues with dedicated hosts
+- Any question about special licensing requirements will require a dedicated host.
+- Dedicated hosts allow you to use your existing per-socket, per-core, or per-VM software licenses.

+### Timing workloads with spot instances and spot fleets
+- Spot block to stop your spot instances from being terminated even if the spot price goes over your max price.
+- A spot fleet is a collection of spot instances and on-demand instances(optional)
+- Try and match the target capacity with price restraints
+- Define EC2 instance types
+- You can have multiple pools, and the fleet will choose the best way
+- capacity optimised, lowest price, diversified, instancePoolsToUseCount